ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 She had no fear of its spreading farther through his means.
 There were few people on whose secrecy she would have more confidently depended;
-but, at the same time, there was no one whose knowledge of a sister's frailty would have mortified her so much--not, however, from any fear of disadvantage from it individually to herself, for, at any rate, there seemed a gulf impassable between them.
+but, at the same time, there was no one whose knowledge of a sister's frailty would have mortified her so much -- not, however, from any fear of disadvantage from it individually to herself, for, at any rate, there seemed a gulf impassable between them.
 Had Lydia's marriage been concluded on the most honourable terms, it was not to be supposed that